 - Australian Health Performance Framework (AHPF)-a conceptual framework that can be flexibly used to assess the Australian health care system for a variety of audiences, for different populations and for different sectors and tiers of the health system.
 It encompasses performance indicators previously included in the National Health Performance Framework (NHPF) for national reporting and the Performance and Accountability Framework (PAF) for reporting at the hospital/Local Hospital Network- level or by Primary Health Network.
-The AHPF has been agreed by Australian and state/territory health ministers.
-Indicators within the AHPF are currently under development, and endorsement of individual indicators will be sought from the Australian Health Ministers' Advisory Council. - National Healthcare Agreement (NHA)-agreed performance indicators and benchmarks are reported annually.
-The performance indicators presented here are based on data for 2021-22 and on specifications used for reporting on the 2022 NHA performance indicators. - The Australian Commission on Safety and Quality in Health Care (ACSQHC) also has performance reporting-related roles under the National Health Reform Agreement, reporting publicly on the state of safety and quality, including performance against national standards (ACSQHC 2013). - Review of Government Service Provision-information on the equity, efficiency, and effectiveness of government services (including hospitals) is also reported by the Steering Committee for the Review of Government Service Provision in the annual Report on Government Services (SCRGSP 2019).
+The AHPF has been agreed by Australian and state/territory health ministers. - National Healthcare Agreement (NHA)-agreed performance indicators and benchmarks are reported annually.
+The performance indicators presented here are based on data for 2022-23 and on specifications used for reporting on the 2024 NHA performance indicators. - The Australian Commission on Safety and Quality in Health Care (ACSQHC) also has performance reporting-related roles under the National Health Reform Agreement, reporting publicly on the state of safety and quality, including performance against national standards (ACSQHC 2013). - Review of Government Service Provision-information on the equity, efficiency, and effectiveness of government services (including hospitals) is also reported by the Steering Committee for the Review of Government Service Provision in the annual Report on Government Services (SCRGSP 2019).